fsharp/fsharp-compiler-docs/docs/content/index.md

  * [**Working with signatures, types, and resolved symbols**](symbols.html) - many services related to type checking return resolved symbols, representing inferred types, and the signatures of whole assemblies.

+ * [**Working with resolved expressions**](typedtree.html) - services related to working with type-checked expressions and declarations, where names have been resolved to symbols.

  * [**Working with projects and project-wide analysis**](project.html) - you can request a check of an entire project, and ask for the results of whole-project analyses such as find-all-references.